hannesdelbeke/brain/Obsidian neurons.md

-The brain learns by inforcing neuron connections that are often used.
+The brain learns by enforcing [[neuron]] connections that are often used.
 We can see a graph in [[Obsidian]] visualizing connections, but we can't see connection strength.
 The [[Obsidian plugin - recent files]] plugin helps with this for your current session.